mrmarchone/laravel-auto-crud/README.md

   auto-crud:generate [options]

 Options:
+  -A, --all                       Force generate all possible files without overwrite option.
-  -M, --model[=MODEL]             Select one or more of your models. (multiple values allowed) -T, --type[=TYPE]               Select weather api or web.
+  -M, --model[=MODEL]             Select one or more of your models. (multiple values allowed) -T, --type[=TYPE]               Select weather api, web or both. (multiple values allowed) -R, --repository                Working with repository design pattern.
-  -R, --repository                Working with repository design pattern -O, --overwrite                 Overwrite the files if already exists.
+  -O, --overwrite                 Overwrite the files if already exists.
-  -P, --pattern[=PATTERN]         Supports Spatie-Data Pattern.
+  -P, --pattern[=PATTERN]         Supports Spatie-Data Pattern. [default: "normal"] -C, --curl                      Generate CURL Requests for API.
-  -C, --curl                      Generate CURL Requests for API.
+  -S, --swagger-api               Generate Swagger API json for API.
   -h, --help                      Display help for the given command.
 When no command is given display help for the list command
       --silent                    Do not output any message -q, --quiet                     Only errors are displayed.
 All other output is suppressed